 Current Studies & Research

 In 2019, the City of Oakland, CA voted to decriminalize magic mushrooms just one month after Denver, CO decided to do so.
-There is a push for California to consider decriminalizing psilocybin mushrooms on a statewide level, with many psychedelic awareness and advocacy groups supporting this change.
+There is a push in California to decriminalize psilocybin mushrooms on a statewide level, with many psychedelic awareness and advocacy groups supporting this change.
 Moreover, Oregon’s state legislature is considering passing a bill to decriminalize psilocybin mushrooms and offer licences to grow.
 Much of this promising research is happening because of the Multidisciplinary Association of Psychedelic Studies (MAPS).

 MAPS and Psilocybin

 MAPS is currently doing medical research with MDMA, psilocybin, LSD, marijuana, ibogaine, and ayahuasca.
-Another notable research institute specializing in psilocybin research is Heffter Research Institute, which is named after German researcher and pharmacologist Dr. Arthur Heffter.
+Another organization, Heffter Research Institute specializes in psilocybin research is, named after German researcher and pharmacologist Dr. Arthur Heffter.
 Among Heffter Research Institute’s board of directors is co-founder Dr. David Nichols, a widely celebrated researcher, professor, and expert on the chemistry of hallucinogens.
 Other researchers include Dr. Dennis McKenna, an esteemed writer, ethnopharmacologist, psychonaut, and brother to the late Terrence McKenna, and Dr. Roland Griffiths, who is doing phenomenal research at Johns Hopkins with psilocybin and its potential to help with addiction.